Speak to a Friendly Routing Expert Now:

 What is a Route?

-The term “route” refers to the way your drivers get from a starting point to their destination.
-A route can be a highway or all the places your field service reps pass through on the way to their final destination.
+The term “route” refers to how drivers get from a starting point to their destination.
+A route can be a highway, a direct route, or all the places your field service reps pass through on the way to their final destination.

-There are many terms associated with the “route,” such as route planning and scheduling, route management, vehicle routing, and scheduling, and route mapping.
+Many terms are associated with the “route,” such as route planning and scheduling, route management, vehicle routing and scheduling, and route mapping.

 We explain all these terms in our route optimization glossary and FAQs.
-It is important you go through these before reading further to ensure you are informed and will understand what we discuss next.
+Before reading further, you must go through these to ensure you are informed and will understand what we discuss next.

 Can’t I Optimize Routes Manually?